lgw2/lgw2.github.io/_teaching/csci112-fall-2023/lectures/git.md

     Update
 ```
-and I want to tag the commit with the comment "lab1" with the tag `lab1` , I cound run
+and I want to tag the commit with the comment "lab1" with the tag `lab1` , I could run
 ```
 git tag lab1 3601b167efb9a1c6ed3f384c55a720c740f4ab07
 ```